 3. The summary of the Standard will open up.
 Click on 'View Online' to view it in full.

-Steps for downloading a Standard, if desired, are outlined further below.
+All the steps required for downloading a Standard are outlined further below.

 1. Go to your VU inbox and select 'Confirm Sign-in Registration'.